Tina Turner: Ike Turner

 Ike Turner stated on several occasions that he was never officially married to Turner because he was legally married to another woman at the time of their ceremony.
-However they had a common-law marriage and still had to go through a formal divorce.
+However, they had a common-law marriage and still had to go through a formal divorce.
 He also stated that her birth name was Martha Nell Bullock (not Anna Mae Bullock).
 She signed her legal name as Martha Nell Turner on multiple contracts.

 In his autobiography Takin' Back My Name, Ike Turner stated: "Sure, I've slapped Tina.
 We had fights and there have been times when I punched her to the ground without thinking.
 But I never beat her."
 In a 1999 interview on The Roseanne Show, Roseanne Barr urged Ike to publicly apologize to Turner.
 In 2007, Ike told Jet that he still loved her and he had written a letter apologizing for "putting her and the kids through that kind of stuff", but he never sent it.

 After his death on December 12, 2007, Turner issued a brief statement through her spokesperson: "Tina hasn't had any contact with Ike in more than 30 years.
 No further comment will be made."
-Turner's sister Alline still considered Ike her brother-in-law and attended his funeral.
-Phil Spector criticized Tina Turner at the funeral.
-Turner told The Sunday Times in 2018 that "as an old person, I have forgiven him, but I would not work with him.
+Tina's sister Alline still considered Ike her brother-in-law and attended his funeral.
+In his eulogy, Phil Spector criticized Turner for vilifying Ike.
+In 2018, Turner told The Sunday Times that "as an old person, I have forgiven him, but I would not work with him.
 He asked for one more tour with me, and I said, 'No, absolutely not.'
 Ike wasn't someone you could forgive and allow him back in."

 Erwin Bach

 In 1986, Turner met German music executive Erwin Bach, who was sent by her European record label (EMI) to greet Turner at Düsseldorf Airport.
-Bach is over sixteen years her junior; he was born on January 24, 1956, in Cologne, Germany.
+Bach was over sixteen years her junior.
 Initially friends, they began dating later that year.
-In July 2013, after a 27-year romantic relationship, they married in a civil ceremony on the banks of Lake Zurich in Küsnacht, Switzerland.
+In July 2013, after 27 years together, they married in a civil ceremony on the banks of Lake Zurich in Küsnacht, Switzerland.